RisheendraReddy/My-Project/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to my Automated File Processing and Data Management System

 This is a blank project for CDK development with TypeScript.